ramit21/nextjs/README.md

 You can make custom 404 error page using a custom react component named 404.tsx

+**GetStaticProps, revalidate parameter, GetStaticPaths**

+GetStaticProps method is invoked on the server before the JSX gets rendered.
+Good place to call API, DB or file read operations.
+Basically at build time, the html generated at the server side is cached on the disk, so that subsequent calls to the page can be rendered from the cache.
+In case you want to re-create the page every X seconds, then use the revalidate parameter.
+Nextjs will then try (not 100%) to recreate the page after X seconds.

+With dynamic pages, GetStaticProps should be used with GetStaticPaths functions, which tells what all param values are allowed for the slugs.
+This is important otherwise dynamic url hits would create lot of objects in the cache.
+For this, the fallback parameter should be set to false.
+If it is set to true, then the slug can have any value.

 For above conepts, see urls below:

 ```